cdp1337/ARKSurvivalAscended-Linux/README.md

 * 16GB RAM per map or 96GB RAM for a full cluster
 * CPU/vCPU cores, at least 2 cores per map and 4GHz or faster.

-## Installation on Debian 12 or Ubuntu 24.04
+## Installation on Debian 12/13 or Ubuntu 24.04

 To install ARK Survival Ascended Dedicated Server on Debian 12 or Ubuntu 24.04, download and run [server-install-debian12.sh](dist/server-install-debian12.sh) as root or sudo.

 * Debian 12 tested on Digital Ocean, OVHCloud, and Proxmox.
+* Debian 13 tested on Proxmox.
 * Ubuntu 24.04 tested on Proxmox.
 * Ubuntu 22.04 tested on Proxmox.